 Born in poverty, diagnosed with cancer at age twelve, perilously pregnant at eighteen, surviving surgeries and accidents and violence: sometimes you can’t believe Bee Lavender is still alive; sometimes you think nothing could kill her.
 Lessons in Taxidermy is Lavender’s fierce and expressive search for truth, an elusive sense of safety, and freedom from the limits placed on working class lives.
 The author details her struggle for survival, her fight for an education, and the risks she took to elevate her own children out of poverty.
 But she is never a victim, and never complains about her circumstances: as her mother points out, the women in her family do not cry.
 They fight back.
-Pushed to the edge of existence, the author has to relearn how to talk, ride a bicycle, make a fist, and shoot a gun.
+Pushed to the edge of existence, the author has to relearn how to talk, ride a bicycle, and make a fist.
 This autobiographical tale is stark and resolved, but strangely euphoric, tying together moments and memories into a frantic, delicate, and often transcendently funny account of anguish and confusion, pain and poverty, isolation and illusion.
 While staying conscious of the particulars, Lavender frames her life in the context of history, traveling, landscape, and freak show culture.
 This book will disarm all of your preconceived notions about growing up in poverty.
 Lessons in Taxidermy is apocryphal, troubling, cathartic, and important.

 It is one of the many charms of this book that Lavender is not only aware of the conventions of such autobiographies but that she consciously rejects them.
 Her powerful, elegant memoir should be read by everyone.... as an example of what truly well-written and unflinching self-examination can be like.